 This is where we head into troubled territory.
 When signing up for a mobile phone provider in Japan, you have to identify yourself with your full name and provide a government-issued ID for verification.

-In the case of UQ mobile, you would have to give them two pieces of data: your last name (性) and first name (名).
-So if you are Joseph Robinette, you would give them the following:
+With UQ mobile, you need to give them two pieces of data: your last name (性) and first name (名).
+If you are Joseph Robinette, you would give them the following:

 - Last name: BIDENJR